dfreeman500/City-data/README.md

 # Instructions:

 1. **Clone the repo**
-2. **Create an api.py file in the main directory and copy and paste the openWeatherApi variable (ex: ' openWeatherApi = "abc123" ') that is given to you into the file and save.**
+2. **Create an api.py file in the main directory and copy and paste the openWeatherApi variable (ex: ' OPEN_WEATHER_API = "abc123" ') that is given to you into the file and save.**
 3. **pip install -r requirements.txt**
 4. Run **main.py** for a command line program